Alaska Nursing Colleges

 Learn more about the most popular schools below:

-27% of UAA students take out loans to afford college costs.
-The typical student loan amount is $5,535 a year.
-This school’s student loan default rate of 10.5% is close to the national average of 10.8%.
+Roughly 20% of students at UAA take out loans to pay for college.
+The typical student loan amount is $5,628 a year.
+The student loan default rate of 0.8% means most graduates are not struggling to pay off their loans.

-About 77% of students who apply get accepted.
-Around 45% of accepted students are men, and 55% are women.
+Around 96% of students who apply get accepted.
+Of the accepted students, 23% are men and 77% are women.

 References